dataArtisans/flink-training-web/lessons/connected-streams.md

 A `RichCoFlatMapFunction` is a kind of FlatMapFunction that can be applied to a pair of connected streams, and has access to the rich function interface -- which we will take advantage of in this case to make it stateful.

 The `blocked` Boolean is being used to remember the keys (or the words) that have been mentioned on the `control` stream, and those words are being filtered from the `streamOfWords` stream.
-This is _keyed_ state, and it is shared between the two streams, which is why the two streams have to have the same set of keys.
+This is _keyed_ state, and it is shared between the two streams, which is why the two streams have to share the same keyspace.

 `flatMap1` and `flatMap2` are called by the Flink runtime with elements from each of the two connected streams -- in our case, elements from the `control` stream are passed into `flatMap1`, and elements from `streamOfWords` are passed into `flatMap2`.
 This was determined by the order in which we connected the two streams via `control.connect(datastreamOfWords)`.